gee-46/sme-resilience-agent/README.md

 Supply chains don't fail only because of logistics — they fail because of **financial vulnerabilities**.

-SMEs (90%+ of global businesses) are frequent targets of:
+SMEs (over 90% of global businesses) are frequent targets of:

 - 💸 Invoice manipulation
 - 🎭 Vendor impersonation (BEC attacks)